-These step-by-step instructions show you how to grow ginger as a houseplant starting with a piece of ginger root from the grocery store.
-It’s a simple way to grow a new plant and, yes, you will have more ginger to harvest.
+These step-by-step instructions show you how to grow ginger root from the grocery store.
+By propagating the root you can grow a new plant that will also produce more ginger rhizomes (the part we eat).

 Ginger (Zingiber officinale) is a tropical herbaceous perennial.
 If you live in a cold climate, this means you can grow it as a houseplant indoors year-round and keep it outside in the summer months, if you like.